Take your chance now and become an au pair in the USA. Live the American Dream, eat pancakes at IHOP, go to Disney World, walk down the Times Square!

-- Requirements for Becoming an Au Pair in the USA
+- Requirements to become an au pair in the US

 - Your Duties and Responsibilities